Is there a packing list?

 Are there rules at Impact?

 Yes, we have several rules to ensure that Impact remains a powerful environment for spiritual growth.
-You will find the list of camp rules on the last page of the release forms for students and team leaders – Forms Page
+You will find the list of camp rules on the last page of the release forms for students and team leaders – Downloads Page

 What are the refund policies and drop dates?